 Less than one year after the CCPA took effect, California passed another consumer privacy law: the CPRA.
-Here are six changes to help you understand CPRA vs. CCPA.
+Here are six changes to help you understand the differences between CPRA vs. CCPA.
 “CPRA vs. CCPA: What’s the Difference?
 6 Key Changes to Understand”

 The National Institute of Standards and Technology’s (NIST) latest version of Special Publication 800-53 places an enhanced focus on privacy controls and supply chain risk management.